Emerald Static Manip

 Pick your target

 The first thing we have to do is pick our target Pokémon.
-Open PokéFinder, and select Static from the Gen 3 main window.
+Open the Ten Lines website, and select the Calibration tab.

 In the past, we would consult a list that told you what this value was for various encounters.
 We no longer do this, and no guide here will reference such lists.
 This is for two main reasons.

 1. Attempting to hit your target Pokémon, missing it, and calibrating your miss is an integral part of the RNG Process.
-Figuring out a specific legendaries Delay will only take one of these.
-Because we teach RNGing this way, Delay no longer serves a purpose.
+Figuring out a specific legendaries Offset will only take one of these.
+Because we teach RNGing this way, Offset no longer serves a purpose.

-In short, Delay is a social construct we as a community have moved past the need for.
+In short, Offset is a social construct we as a community have moved past the need for.

 In this example, I will be using Rayquaza.
 However, I will provide info for every Static encounter in Emerald so you can apply that info to your specific situation.